cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial3.rst

 CONTROL
 -------

-The CONTROL file is where you set all the conditions that you want your calculation to obey in DLMONTE.
+The CONTROL file is where you set all the conditions that you want your calculation to obey in DL_MONTE.
 The CONTROL file in this tutorial is given below:

 .. code-block:: html
    :linenos: